prooph/message-flow-analyzer/docs/troubleshooting.md

 ## Interface or Class not found

 In some cases the underlying parser and reflection libs cannot find a class or interface.
-We need to inspect some of the issues.
-For example in our demo app [proophessor-do] we need to exclude classes that implement `Psr\Http\Server\MiddlewareInterface` interface.
+For example in our demo app [proophessor-do](https://github.com/prooph/proophessor-do) we need to exclude classes that implement `Psr\Http\Server\MiddlewareInterface` interface.
 For some reason the interface cannot be loaded.
-We will check the issue but something like that can always happen and it would be better if you cannot get a result just because of a weird bug.
+We will check the issue but something like that can always happen and it would be bad if you cannot get a result just because of a weird bug.

-Simply use a blacklist filter to exclude problematic files.
+Blacklist filters to the rescue!
+You can exclude problematic files.
 Here is an example:

 ```php
 <?php